Armando Alvarez (baseball)

-Armando Francisco "Mandy" Alvarez (born July 14, 1994) is an American professional baseball infielder for the Caliente de Durango of the Mexican League.
+Armando Francisco "Mandy" Alvarez (born July 14, 1994) is an American professional baseball infielder for the Piratas de Campeche of the Mexican League.
 He has previously played in Major League Baseball (MLB) for the Oakland Athletics.

 Amateur career

 Alvarez attended Miami Killian Senior High School in Kendall, Florida.
 He enrolled at Eastern Kentucky University and played college baseball for the Eastern Kentucky Colonels.
 In 2015, he played collegiate summer baseball with the Wareham Gatemen and the Brewster Whitecaps of the Cape Cod Baseball League.

 Professional career

 New York Yankees

 The New York Yankees selected Alvarez in the 17th round, with the 518th overall selection, of the 2016 Major League Baseball draft.
 He split his first professional season between the Low–A Staten Island Yankees and Single–A Charleston RiverDogs, hitting .288 with five home runs and 40 RBI in 66 games.
 Alvarez split 2017 between Charleston and the High–A Tampa Yankees, playing in 76 games and slashing .243/.277/.299 with no home runs and 21 RBI.

 In 2018, he played with Tampa and the Double–A Trenton Thunder.
 In 108 games between the two affiliates, Alvarez accumulated a .257/.314/.438 batting line with 13 home runs and 56 RBI.
 In 2019, he played in 124 games split between Trenton and the Triple–A Scranton/Wilkes-Barre RailRiders, batting .270/.325/.417 with 11 home runs and 76 RBI.
 Alvarez did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 Alvarez returned to action in 2021 with Scranton, making 106 appearances and slashing .236/.304/.389 with 10 home runs and 52 RBI.
 He played a third year in Scranton in 2022, hitting .278/.319/.525 with a career–high 18 home runs and 55 RBI.
 Alvarez elected free agency following the season on November 10, 2022.